InterLinked1/phreakscript/phreaknet.1.md

 **-s**, **--sip**
 : Install chan_sip instead of or in addition to chan_pjsip.
 By default, chan_sip is not compiled or loaded since it is deprecated and will be removed in Asterisk 21.

+**--alsa**
+: Ensure ALSA library detection exists in the build system.
+This does NOT readd the deprecated/removed chan_alsa module.

 **--cisco**
 : Add full support for Cisco Call Manager phones using the usecallmanager patches (chan_sip only)